-Habitat for Humanity Middlesex (HFHM) was founded in 2000 as an affliliate of Habitat for Humanity International, which was started in 1976 by Millard Fuller.
-HFHM has built 9 houses since its inception and is currently building its 10th and 11th houses in Middlesex County.
+Habitat for Humanity Middlesex (HFHM) was founded in 2000 as an affiliate of Habitat for Humanity International, which was started in 1976 by Millard Fuller.
+HFHM has built 16 homes in Middlesex County since its inception and is working on its 17th.

 Habitat International has helped to build over 500,000 decent, affordable houses and served more than 2 million people worldwide.
 The organization gained national attention when former President and Mrs. Jimmy Carter became Habitat volunteers in Atlanta, Georgia.

 Since its creation in 2000, HFHM has constructed sixteen houses.
 The first house was completed in 2003.
 The second house was completed in 2006.
 Subsequent houses were built every year or two after that.

 HFHM relies solely upon volunteers for its operations.